tobiasschmidt89/tobiasschmidt.me/src/pages/profile.md

 ## Technology

 Web development is a technology branch that develops fast and brings up new frameworks and programming languages every day.
-To keep up with this I focus on a deep training of the fundamental web programming languages **HTML, CSS and JavaScript**—for new technologies I always try to check the effort to learn it in relation to the value it provides.
+To keep up with this I focus on a deep training of the fundamental web programming languages **HTML, CSS and JavaScript**---for new technologies I always try to check the effort to learn it in relation to the value it provides.

 Every programmer has his go-to general-purpose programming language to automate everyday tasks.
 I chose **[Node]**, a very obvious addition to my skill set as it relies on JavaScript---the same programming language that is used for websites.
 I also use Node for writing servers and APIs and use it for data science and visualisation tasks. **[Deno]** is an evolution of Node by its own creator [Ryan Dahl](https://en.wikipedia.org/wiki/Ryan_Dahl).
 Deno tries to solve some design issues of Node while providing optimised DX.
 Thus I started to migrate to Deno.